Self-Correcting Quantum Computers: Previous results

 \section{Previous results}

 The idea of a thermally stable self-correcting quantum memory goes back to \cite{Tcodes_2}.
 The authors propose a 4D topological model and use a Peierls argument to provide heuristic basis in favour of its thermal stability.
 In \cite{AlickiHHH-Kitaev} this was proved rigorously using the formalism of quantum dynamical semigroups.
 In this paper we generalize the latter proof.
 We give stability conditions that apply to general stabilizer codes, and then apply them to toric and color codes.
-It should be noted that in the meantime Bacon \cite{Bacon06-3D} constructed a 3D model which may be thermally stable, too.
-However, our tools cannot be applied, because the Hamiltonian is not diagonalizable in that case.
-In an independent development, the problem of stability of Bacon model was recently considered \cite{ChesiLBTerhal-stability3D}.

 Most likely there is no stable quantum memory in 2D.
 A full proof has been given in \cite{AlickiFH-Kitaev2} in the case of 2d Kitaev model (see also \cite{Kay2008-K2D} in this context).
 The no-go results for stabilizer codes have been provided in \cite{Kay-no-go,BravyiTerhal-no-go}.
 Even though these results do not lead to a full proof of instability in the weak coupling limit, they point out quite clearly that there is no hope for stability in such models.
-Also, the 2D Bacon model was shown instable in \cite{BravyiTerhal-no-go}.

 Finally, let us note that many works have studied the existence of topological order in finite temperature (see e.g. \cite{CastelnovoC08-order,IblisdirPAP08-order,Kargarian09-order}) and the main conclusions were compatible with the results on stability of quantum memories.